Model Reduction for Quantum Systems: Discrete-time Quantum Walks and Open Markov Dynamics

-We proved that the reduced model is a valid QHM model and that it satisfies stronger conditions than the one required by Problem \eqref{prob:single_time}, i.e. the reduced model provided by Algorithm \ref{algo:reachable} reproduces the full state dynamics (not only the output one), starting from any condition in $\Rs$ (not only $\Sf$).
+To show that Algorithm \ref{algo:reachable} provides a suitable QSO model that solves Problem \ref{prob:single_time} it is then sufficient to combine the results of Theorem \ref{thm:reachable-projection} and Proposition \ref{prop:reduction}.
+We thus proved that the reduced model is a valid QSO model and that it satisfies stronger conditions than the one required by Problem \eqref{prob:single_time}, i.e. the reduced model provided by Algorithm \ref{algo:reachable} reproduces the full state dynamics (not only the output one), starting from any state in $\Rs$ (not just $\Sf$).

 On the other hand, notice that the reduced model is not in general guaranteed to reproduce the correct state dynamics or output starting from {\em any} initial condition $\rho_0\in\Dc_\sigma(\Ds)$.
 This is because the extension of the reachable state to an algebra might include some non-reachable densities.